-Access Seeker Core Mobile Site means a location in the Kingdom of Bahrain owned or controlled by the Licensed Mobile Operator which hosts equipment for mobile control functionality on its Mobile Network.
+Core Mobile Site means a location in the Kingdom of Bahrain owned or controlled by the Access Seeker which hosts equipment for mobile control functionality (i.e aggegates sites into platforms such as MSC, RNC, BSc or EPC, etc.) on its Mobile Network.

 Aggregation Link means the connectivity established between a Point of Presence of the Access Seeker and the Access Provider access node.

-Connection means an individual DS Service as described in paragraph 1.
+Connection means an individual MDS Service as described in paragraph 1.

-Customer Premises Equipment or CPE means the Equipment forming part of the DS at the Wireless Radio Site more particularly specified under Annex 2 (Technical Characteristics).
+Customer Premises Equipment or CPE means the Equipment forming part of the MDS at the Wireless Radio Site more particularly specified under Annex 2 (Technical Characteristics).

-DS Amended Service means a DS Service that is amended by a Change Request.
+MDS Amended Service means a MDS Service that is amended by a Change Request.

+MDS Operations Manual means Annex 5 of this Schedule 6.3

-Minimum Service Period means an applicable minimum period of twenty-four (24) calendar months for which the DS Service shall be provided, such period commencing from the Service Commencement Date.
+Minimum Service Period means an applicable minimum period of twenty-four (24) calendar months for which the MDS Service shall be provided, such period commencing from the Service Commencement Date. except for the cases set out in paragraph 2.6 below for temporary Service(s).

+Project means a Service Order comprising of fifteen (15) or more MDS circuits with a project plan and delivery schedule as agreed between the Access Seeker and Access Provider.

+Relocation means geographically shifting the Service from one permanent physical area to another.

-Renewed Minimum Service Period means an applicable minimum period of one (1) month for which the DS Service shall be provided, such period commencing from the expiry of a Service Period.
+Renewed Minimum Service Period means an applicable minimum period of one (1) month for which the MDS Service shall be provided, such period commencing from the expiry of a Service Period.

-Service Period means the Minimum Service Period or Renewed Minimum Service Period.
+Service Period means the Minimum Service Period or Renewed Minimum Service Period, and the Temporary Service Period, where applicable.

+Temporary Service Period: means a period of a minimum of one (1) month and a maximum of three (3) months under which an Access Seeker may request a new MDS Service/Upgrade to an existing MDS Service for the following non-exhaustive list of events: any event, summit, expo, POC in the Kingdom of Bahrain.

+Wireless Radio Site: notwithstanding Schedule 8 of the Reference Offer, Wireless Radio Site under this Schedule 6.3 means a location in the Kingdom of Bahrain owned or controlled by Access Seeker which is used to serve End-Users for mobile coverage through sectoral antennae.

 TERMS

-Forecasting

-3.1 The Access Seeker shall provide the Access Provider with a non-binding forecast of the number of new Connections.
-These forecasts shall be provided every quarter (three (3) months) commencing from the Service Commencement Date.

-3.2 The period of the forecast shall cover the following information for the subsequent five (5) quarters:

-The number of new Connections per Access Provider exchange area; and

-Capacity required per new Connection.

-3.3 The Access Seeker shall use all reasonable endeavours to forecast accurately given that the Access Provider is placing reliance on those forecasts.
-The forecasting process is defined in Schedule 5 - (Forecasting) of this Reference Offer.

-3.4 New Connections can only be guaranteed to be provided up to the numbers forecasted.
-For actual new Connections in excess of those forecasted, the Access Provider shall use all reasonable endeavours to provide the Connections requested but cannot guarantee that they will be provided within the timescale set out in Schedule 7 - (Service Levels) of the Reference Offer.

-3.5 The forecast provided represents a good faith expectation of the Access Seeker of their requirement for new Connections.
-In the event that the actual number of new Connections is less than forecasted, no penalty will be incurred by the Access Seeker.

 Use of Service

+3.1 The MDS Service shall be made available to an Access Seeker on the basis of a Service Order submitted by an Access Seeker.
+The process for submitting a Service Order to the Access Provider by the Access Seeker is set out in the MDS Operations Manual.

-3.6 The DS Service shall only be made available to connect an Access Seeker’s Point of Presence and Wireless Radio Site, and not any other residential or non-residential entity.
-The Access Seeker may not resell the DS Service to another Licensed Operator.
+3.2 The MDS Service shall only be made available to connect an Access Seeker’s Core Mobile Site and Wireless Radio Site, and not any other residential or non-residential entity.
+The Access Seeker may not resell the MDS Service to another Licensed Operator.
+Additionally, the MDS Service shall only be used solely for the purpose of transporting traffic related to mobile services (i.e. 2G/3G/4G/5G) Technologies

-3.7 Where the Access Provider reasonably suspects breach of paragraph 3.6 it may refer the matter as a complaint for investigation by the Regulator.
+3.3 Where the Access Provider reasonably suspects breach of paragraph 3.2 it may refer the matter as a complaint for investigation by the Regulator.

-3.8 Where the Regulator establishes after an investigation under paragraph 3.7 that the Access Seeker is not using the Service in accordance with this Service Description, the Access Provider without prejudice to any other rights and remedies under the Supply Terms may by immediate written notice suspend or terminate all or part of the DS Service and the Access Seeker shall be liable to pay the Access Provider liquidated damages, calculated in accordance with paragraph 3.23.
+3.4 Where the Regulator establishes after an investigation under paragraph 3.3 that the Access Seeker is not using the Service in accordance with this Service Description, the Access Provider without prejudice to any other rights and remedies under the Supply Terms may by immediate written notice suspend or terminate all or part of the MDS Service and the Access Seeker shall be liable to pay the Access Provider liquidated damages, calculated in accordance with the process set out in the MDS Operations Manual.

 Supply of Service